PRIVACY PROTECTION

 • operating system used,

-• referrer-URL (previously visited site),
+• referrer URL (previously visited page),

-• time of the server enquiry,
+• time of the server request.

 6. Rights of the data subject